Post-punk: 2010s–2020s: Crank wave, Post-Brexit New Wave and Windmill scene

-During the 2010s and 2020s, a new wave of experimental post-punk emerged, drawing influences from no wave, art punk, and post-rock, often featuring vocalists who "tend to talk more than they sing, reciting lyrics in an alternately disaffected or tightly wound voice", which was an approach originally penned by Mark E. Smith of the Fall, a band the scene primarily draws influence from.
-The revival acted in contrast to the 2000s indie-based scene, with the new style originally being spearheaded by groups such as Preoccupations, and Protomartyr in the early 2010s, alongside Parquet Courts, English bands Eagulls, Sleaford Mods and Savages, Danish band Iceage, as well as Canadian bands Ought and Women.
+During the 2010s a new wave of experimental post-punk emerged, drawing influences from no wave, art punk, and post-rock, often featuring vocalists who "tend to talk more than they sing, reciting lyrics in an alternately disaffected or tightly wound voice", which was an approach originally penned by Mark E. Smith of the Fall, a band the scene primarily draws influence from.
+The revival acted in contrast to the 2000s indie-based scene, with the new style originally being spearheaded by groups such as Preoccupations, and Protomartyr in the early 2010s, alongside Parquet Courts, English bands Shopping, Eagulls, Sleaford Mods and Savages, Danish band Iceage, as well as Canadian bands Ought and Women.

-In the UK and Ireland, post-punk bands such as Yard Act and Dry Cleaning gained popularity alongside "the Windmill scene", named after the Brixton pub of the same name, which was a scene originally spearheaded by Fat White Family.
+During the late 2010s and early 2020s in the UK and Ireland, post-punk bands such as Yard Act and Dry Cleaning gained popularity alongside "the Windmill scene", named after the Brixton pub of the same name, which was a scene originally spearheaded by Fat White Family.
 The movement has been referred to by the Ramapo College of New Jersey's Ramapo News in 2025 as "the most significant movement in rock music in the past decade", terms such as "crank wave", "post-Brexit new wave" and "Speedy scene" have also been used to describe the scene.
 Notable bands associated with the scene include Black Midi, Black Country, New Road, Squid, Shame, Maruja, the Last Dinner Party, Heartworms, Goat Girl, PVA, and, occasionally, Fontaines D.C.

+Critical pushback on the lack of innovation, and homogeneity, of some of the bands under this umbrella has led to some referring to the bands they deem less interesting as "landfill post-punk".
+The term was coined by Sam Dynes, writing for The Mancunion, who stated that "a clear fondness for Mark E Smith runs through most of the lesser bands to the point of parody".
+In 2021, the New York Times labelled New York band Geese, a band of "buzzy post-punk teens".